 CONNECT Projects and Opportunities

-New York Global Scholars ICT Project linking pupils all over the world - Resourceful Cities
+New York Global Scholars ICT Project linking pupils all over the world - Food, Cities and Our Future

 (pupils aged 10 -13).
 This technology driven education program connects urban schools from around the

-The 2020-21 Global Scholars curriculum – Resourceful Cities
+The 2021-22 Global Scholars curriculum – Food, Cities and Our Future.

 Through the Global Scholars curriculum and online communication with international peers, students

 learn how to solve a global problem.
-In 2020-21, students investigate the local and global impacts of
+In 2021-22, pupils will discuss and design local solutions to improve

-If you are interested in finding out more / would like to register to take part next year, please contact the CONNECT office
+If you are interested in finding out more / would like to register to take part please contact the CONNECT office.

 The Tower Hamlets ~ North London Linking Project